 Most of us have this luxury.
 Professional dancers almost never have this option available to them and therefore their passion can suffer.

-Although COVID-19 allows many professional dancers to get a much needed physical rest, mentally it certainly is an extremely difficult time.
+Although COVID-19 allows many professional dancers to get a much-needed physical rest, mentally it certainly is an extremely difficult time.
 During their forced break they must remain fit and slim whilst dealing with the sense of losing a year or more of an already very short and competitive career.
-Not to mention the lack of earnings as so many freelance artists fall through the otherwise generous governments support schemes.
+Not to mention the lack of earnings as so many freelance artists fall through the otherwise generous government support schemes.

 synchronised dancing: La Bayadère workshop, 2017